Fillings and Sealants

 • Is tooth sensitivity after a filling normal?

-If you have more questions about cavity fillings or dental sealants, please contact our office and we will be happy to discuss further.
+If you have additional questions about cavity fillings or dental sealants, please contact our office—we would be happy to discuss your options in more detail.

 Palos Heights Family Dental